 - If your AI files are there, highlight the ones you want to recover and choose the Restore option.

-- The files should now be returned to the folder they were before being deleted.
+- The files should now be returned to the folder they were in before being deleted.

 If you’re sporting a Mac computer, then getting your deleted files back might just be a bit easier.
 All deleted files go to the Trash tool and remain there until manually erased unless you specifically set the Trash to empty itself at certain intervals.
 This means deleted files aren’t gone completely the moment they’re erased.
 Follow these steps to recover files from your Mac Trash: